lexman29125/5m-data-1.5-sql-advanced/quiz.md

 - A. All the rows from the left table, and the matching rows from the right table.
 - B. All the rows from the right table, and the matching rows from the left table.
 - C. Only the rows that match in both tables.
 - D. All the rows from both tables.
+(ANS)